-(lidocaine hydrochloride monohydrate) Powder Intradermal Injection System
+(lidocaine hydrochloride monohydrate) Intradermal Injection

-The chemical name is 2-diethylamino - 2',6'- acetoxylidide, monohydrochloride, monohydrate.
-The molecular formula is C14H22N2O · HCl · H2O with a molecular weight of 288.8 Da.
+ZINGO® (lidocaine hydrochloride monohydrate) powder intradermal injection system contains 0.5 mg of sterile lidocaine hydrochloride monohydrate.
+The chemical name is 2-diethylamino - 2'6'- acetoxylidide, monohydrochloride, monohydrate.
+The molecular formula is C14H22N2O • HCl• H2O with a molecular weight of 288.8 Da.
 Lidocaine hydrochloride monohydrate, a local anesthetic of the amide class, has the following structural formula:

 Lidocaine hydrochloride monohydrate is freely soluble in water, soluble in alcohol and chloroform, insoluble in ether, and melts at around 74-79°C.